apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 into account to avoid consuming too much memory.

 Long story short, the tricky part of the source implementation is splitting the source data.
-The good equilibrium to find is not to have to many splits (which could lead to too much memory consumption) nor too few (which could lead to sub-optimal parallelism).
+The good equilibrium to find is not to have too many splits (which could lead to too much memory consumption) nor too few (which could lead to sub-optimal parallelism).
 One good way to meet this equilibrium is to evaluate the size of the source data upfront and allow the user to specify the maximum memory a split will take.
-That way he can configure this parameter accordingly to the memory available on the task managers.
+That way they can configure this parameter accordingly to the memory available on the task managers.
+This parameter is optional so the source needs to provide a default value.
+Also, the source needs to control that the user provided max split size is not too little which would lead to too many splits.
+The general rule of thumb is to let the user some freedom but protect him from unwanted behavior.
+For these safety measures, rigid thresholds don't work well as the source may start to fail when the thresholds are suddenly exceeded for example if we enforce the number of splits is below twice the parallelism with a max split size and the job is regularly run on a growing table.
+At some point when the table is bigger, there will be more and more splits of max-size and the threshold will be exeeded.

 Of course, the size of the source data needs to be evaluated without reading the actual data.
 For the Cassandra connector it was done [like this](https://echauchot.blogspot.com/2023/03/cassandra-evaluate-table-size-without.html).
-The general rule of thumb
-regarding splitting is to let the user some freedom but protect him from unwanted behavior: if they want to process a 1GB table in 1MB splits with 1 subtask they should be free to do so.
-But, as we allow the user to set a max split size, we should still ensure it is not too small to avoid having too many splits, we must also provide a default maximum.
-For these safety measures, rigid thresholds don't work well as the source may start to fail when the thresholds are suddenly exceeded for example if the job is regularly run on a growing table.

 Another important topic is state.
 If the job manager fails, the split enumerator needs to recover.
 For that, as for the split, we need to provide a state for the enumerator (that will be part of a